Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/2-P2P_Networking_slides.md

 Notes:

-Mention that headers contain some addressing, destination information, and ordering typically depending
+Mention that headers contain some addressing and destination information

 ---